-Why the background story?
+Why the background?
 Because as my boss and I entered our local Piggly Wiggly to stock up on spare ribs to cook for the Fourth of July, we turned a corner onto an aisle to see two boys — emphasis on the boys — each carrying revolvers on their hips and I was immediately taken back.
-There was no way these boys were any older than 19 and I could tell by their demeanor they thought they were, “Billy Badasses” with these revolvers in big leather holsters hanging down their hips.

 As a strongly conservative Republican I am not the type to put down other people’s beliefs like most left-wing liberals feel the necessity to nowadays, but in my personal opinion, open carry is an irresponsible and unnecessary way to carry that basically screams, “Look at me I have a gun!”
 As the day went on I couldn’t help but wonder why these two felt the need to strap their guns to their hips on the way to the grocery store.

 I’m not a writer by any means.
 I failed English Comp 2 at Auburn University my freshman year of college.
-But if this story caught your attention let the moral of it be twice as attention grabbing: if anyone but you knows that you’re carrying a pistol, you’re doing it wrong.
+But if this story caught your attention, let the moral be twice as attention grabbing: if anyone but you knows that you’re carrying a pistol, you’re doing it wrong.